tlberglund/gradle-liquibase-plugin/README.md

 News
 ----
+### March 5, 2017
+Version 1.2.4 is a minor release that fixes a bug with the excludeObjects and includeObjects options.

 ### February 25, 2017
 The previous release of this plugin had a broken dependency.
 Version 1.2.3 fixes this issue.
 Please do not use version 1.2.2.